Schillings/SwordPhish/README.md

 ![SwordPhish](http://g.recordit.co/DEALRp32ml.gif)

-SwordPhish is a very simple button that sits within the users Outlook toolbar.
+SwordPhish is a very simple but effective button that sits within the users Outlook toolbar.
 One click and the suspicious e-mail is instantly reported and contains all metadata required for investigation.

 **SwordPhish should be underpinned by your security awareness programme**.
 Suspicious e-mails can't be reported if your users don't know what they are looking for or what to deem suspicious.